negusoft/GreenMatter/README.md

 Description
 ===========

 Android library to backport Material design and allow changing colors at run-time.
-It supports Android 4.0+ (minSdkVersion="14").
+It supports Android ICS 4.0 (API 14) as a minimum up to Android Lollipop 5.+ (API 22).

+**PLEASE NOTE: This library does not work on Android Marshmallow 6.0+ (API 23)**

+For more information on this please see [this relevant issue](https://github.com/negusoft/GreenMatter/issues/14)

 The project is in early development stage but the core functionality is already available.
 See the 'Getting Started' for more information.